-A great and consistent customer experience

-Europe

 A sports car maker was keen to maintain its high-quality sales experience through the after-sales period, to build satisfaction and create further selling opportunities.
 KPMG in the U.S. carried out a thorough assessment of both the dealer operations group and the dealerships, discussing how to build a seamless experience and producing a roadmap to transform digital retail capabilities.

 The shift to frictionless engagement has been pronounced, as interactions have been made simpler and more convenient for the customer, with a highly digital experience supported by fast, attentive, and responsive services.
 Critically, these improvements have been achieved across the dealer network, with a uniform aftersales experience regardless of geography.
 The client has seen a rise in customer loyalty and retention, as well as increased after-sale revenue.

+Transformation never stops.
+Neither do we.

+At KPMG we believe that business transformation is too good an opportunity to miss.
+Combining the right tech and the best processes with people whose insight is as broad as it is deep, are essential ingredients to successfully transform.
+KPMG has worked at the heart of global businesses for many decades, helping our clients realize the full potential of their people and technology and working together to achieve real-world outcomes.
+Because when people and technology are in harmony great things happen.

+Making a world of difference:

+KPMG people can make all the difference on your transformation journey.
+Together we can help you to orient your business around the customer, optimize functions for a new era, manage enterprise risk and regulation for a safer future, rise to a new level of value creation, and create an environment for managing ongoing change.

 For more information, contact us:

-Gary Silberg Global Automotive Head 415-539-9272 garysilberg@kpmg.com Yoshi Suganuma Advisory Managing Director 917 742 3673 vsuganuma@kpmg.com Rick Rose Principal, Advisory 215 256 2759 emrose@kpmg.com Robert Gear Director, Advisory 630 570 0169 rgear@kpmg.com Todd Dubner Principal, Advisory 917 692 2322 tdubner@kpmg.com Some or all of the services described herein may not be permissible for KPMG audit clients and their affiliates or related entities. kpmg.com/socialmedia
+Gary Silberg Global Automotive Head 415-539-9272 garysilberg@kpmg.com

+Yoshi Suganuma Advisory Managing Director 917 742 3673 ysuganuma@kpmg.com Rick Rose Principal, Advisory 215 256 2759 emrose@kpmg.com

+Robert Gear Director, Advisory 630 570 0169 rgear@kpmg.com Todd Dubner kpmg.com/socialmedia

+Principal, Advisory 917 692 2322 tdubner@kpmg.com

+Some or all of the services described herein may not be permissible for KPMG audit clients and their affiliates or related entities.

 The information contained herein is of a general nature and is not intended to address the circumstances of any particular individual or entity.
 Although we endeavor to provide accurate and timely information, there can be no guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.
-No one should act on such information without appropriate professional advice after a thorough examination of the particular situation. © 2023 Copyright owned by one or more of the KPMG International entities.
+No one should act on such information without appropriate professional advice after a thorough examination of the particular situation.

+© 2023 Copyright owned by one or more of the KPMG International entities.
 KPMG International entities provide no services to clients.
 All rights reserved.

 KPMG refers to the global organization or to one or more of the member firms of KPMG International Limited ("KPMG International"), each of which is a separate legal entity.

 KPMG International Limited is a private English company limited by guarantee and does not provide services to clients.
 For more detail about our structure please visit home.kpmg/governance.

 The KPMG name and logo are trademarks used under license by the independent member firms of the KPMG global organization.

-Throughout this document, "we", "KPMG", "us" and "our" refers to the global organization or to one or more of the member firms of KPMG International Limited ("KPMG International"), each of which is a separate legal entity.
+Throughout this document, "we," "KPMG," "us" and "our" refers to the global organization or to one or more of the member firms of KPMG International Limited ("KPMG International"), each of which is a separate legal entity.

 Designed by DAS Design.
 DASD-2022-10960